Fast Facts

 Graduate Education

 Graduate Education: Misericordia offers master's degrees in nursing, education, Physician Assistant Studies, and business.
 The occupational therapy and speech-language pathology programs are five-year, entry-level master's degree programs.
-The Doctorate in Occupational Therapy is designed to be completed either part-time over a two year tri-semester period, or as a 6.33 year traditional weekday entry-level program for traditional students graduating form high school.
+The Entry-Level Doctorate in Occupational Therapy is a 6.33 year traditional weekday entry-level program for traditional students graduating from high school.
+Additionally, the Post-Professional Doctorate in Occupational Therapy is designed for the working clinician, to be completed part-time over a two year tri-semester period.
 The physical therapy program is a six and one half year program resulting in a bachelor's degree and a Doctorate in Physical Therapy.

 Intercollegiate Sports

-Misericordia University competes in the NCAA Division III, Middle Atlantic Conference / MAC Freedom.
-Women's sports include basketball, soccer, field hockey, volleyball, swimming, softball, cross-country, cheerleading, lacrosse, golf, tennis and track and field.
-Men's sports include football, basketball, soccer, swimming, cross-country, baseball, golf, lacrosse, tennis and track and field.
+Misericordia competes in the NCAA Division III, Middle Atlantic Conference/MAC Freedom.
+Women's sports include basketball, soccer, field hockey, volleyball, swimming, softball, cross-country, cheerleading, stunt, lacrosse, golf, tennis, wrestling, and track and field.
+Men's sports include football, basketball, soccer, swimming, cross-country, baseball, golf, lacrosse, tennis, track and field, ice hockey, and wrestling.

 Click here to learn more about Athletics